 In this article, we will compare and contrast the two models, Medical Model vs Nursing Model.
 Before that, let’s see something that might help you make a decision.

 - Benefits of Both Models for Patients

 - More Resources on Medical Model vs Nursing Model:

 Models of Care

-The medical model and nursing model both professions began in 1965 and had similar histories.
+The medical model and nursing model professions began in 1965 and had similar histories.
 Both of them are the root of modern nursing theories.
 But here is where the similarities diverge.
 One developed under the umbrella of nursing practice care, and the other was developed under a medical model.

-Both of the professions have the same goal of delivering quality patient care.
+Both professions have the same goal of delivering quality patient care.
 Both models approach their careers with a shared philosophy.
 However, there are some nuances between the two professions that make each model unique in its way.

 What Is the Nursing Model?

 In 1965, Dr. Loretta Ford and Dr. Henry Silver defined the basis for a nursing model.
 They named it the nursing process, a systematic approach to achieving quality care outcomes.
 This includes assessment, diagnosis, outcome identification, planning, and implementation with evaluation at each stage of the process.

 In this model, nurse practitioners follow a series of steps to deliver patient care safely and effectively.
 The nursing models have four main processes: assessment, diagnosis, planning, and implementation.
 At every step of the process, nurses work collaboratively with other health professionals in their organization or practice setting.